Dana94/2019-website/blog/2021-01-15-docker-part-1.md

 tags: ['coding', 'docker']
 ---

-I was first introduced to Docker in oe of my previous jobs and all I knew about it was that it allowed you to run programs on your machine without having to install dependencies required for it.
+I was first introduced to Docker in one of my previous jobs and all I knew about it was that it allowed you to run programs on your machine without having to install dependencies required for it.
+I'm going to making posts following the steps as I learn Docker.

 ## What is Docker?